PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

         VMCDataDictectory = '/Users/maarten/Science/Venus/Data/VEX/VMC'
         AkatsukiDataDirectory = '/Users/maarten/Science/Venus/Data/Akatsuki'
         SPICAVUCDataDirectory = '/Users/maarten/Science/Venus/Data/EmmanuelMarcq2020'

-        radiusOfVenus = 6052 #km

         VeRaWorkBookDirectory = '/Users/maarten/Science/Venus/VenusResearchWorkBook/Temperature-UVBrightness-Project/VeRa'
         VMCWorkBookDirectory = '/Users/maarten/Science/Venus/VenusResearchWorkBook/Temperature-UVBrightness-Project/VMC'

+        radiusOfVenus = 6052 #km

-    It can be loaded at the top of a scripts using:
+    The content of this file is loaded at the top of a script using:

     .. code-block:: Python

+        # Add the path where the  analysisConfiguration.py  script file lives relative to where the script file lives and is run from.
         sys.path.append ( os.path.abspath ('../../../') )

+        # Import the content of the  analysisConfiguration.py  file.
         from analysisConfiguration import *